y-chaturvedi/y-chaturvedi.github.io/_pages/teaching.md

 nav_order: 2
 ---

-I have served as both an undergraduate and graduate teaching assistant.

 As a graduate student at Georgia Tech, I served as a TA for:

 - CS 3001: Computing, Society and Professionalism - Spring 2024, Summer 2024, Fall 2024 (Head TA)